Eat like a coach fed you

 Do I have to count macros?

 Not unless you want to.
-Many clients use plate-based structure and never touch a tracking app.
-We use whichever approach works for your brain and your life.
+Plenty of clients use plate-based structure and never open a tracking app.
+We use whichever one works for your brain and your life.

 Can I eat carbs?